How to Start a Daycare at Home

 • Food and beverages

-You’ll also want to register your business in online directories like Google, Yelp, LinkedIn, and other local business directories.
+You’ll also want to register your business in online directories like Google, Yelp, LinkedIn, and local business directories.
 As you get students, encourage parents to leave reviews.
 Online word of mouth goes a long way.
 You may also want to enact a small print campaign by taking out ads in the local papers or community bulletins.

 Finally, it’s important that your website is appealing to parents.
 If your marketing efforts are successful, that’s where they’ll go to find out more.
 Consider printing your curriculum and enacting an SEO strategy that helps your business pop up in search engine results for local daycares.

-Examples of Daycare at Home Businesses
+Examples of Daycare-at-Home Businesses

 There are a lot of different facets of early childhood education, and not every daycare center is the same.
 In order to create a business plan, the most important step is determining what type of childcare business you want to run.
 This covers everything from startup costs to government tax breaks and licenses.